vegaprotocol/governance-templates/README.md

 ## How to use this repository

 The repository is split into two folders, one containing the full list of proposals required to enable trading on the validator testnet, including contract addresses to create test assets on Sepolia.
-The second contains templates for making simliar proposals in mainnet, which the community will need to adjust to create the desired assets when they are ready.
+The second contains templates for making similar proposals in mainnet, which the community will need to adjust to create the desired assets when they are ready.
 Where proposals relate to changes to network parameters, these changes are recommendations based on internal testing and can be changed if the validators or the community wish to do so.

 ## Values to be adjusted